Luxtoday

 In case the application for a job in Luxembourg involves a remote interview, the preparation can be expanded with a few fair points.

-Prepare the place: it should look professional, preferably with a monochrome wall of neutral color behind your back.
+It should look professional, preferably with a monochrome wall of neutral color behind your back.
 Place a glass of water within reach.

 Check your Internet connection 30 minutes before the call.